cubieplayer/cubian.org/_posts/2013-09-29-install-lxde-with-opengles-accelerated-on-cubian.md

 	If this shows a colourful triangle in a grey background measuring 480x480 then all is fine!.
 You can safely proceed to next step.
 1. Install lxde
-1. Add user cubie to **video** group, so it can operate the mali device
+1. Add user cubie to **video** group, so it can access the mali device
 1. Run the test program again.Open a lxtermial from the start menu

 	> xinit /usr/bin/sunxi_disp_test